GetPageSpeed/nginx-extras-docs/docs/modules/fancyindex.md

 ---

 title: "NGINX Fancy Index module"
 description: "RPM package nginx-module-fancyindex.
 The Fancy Index module makes possible the generation of file listings, like the built-in autoindex module does, but adding a touch of style.
-This is possible because the module allows a certain degree  of customization of the generated content:    * Custom headers, either local or stored remotely.   * Custom footers, either local or stored remotely.   * Add your own CSS style rules.   * Allow choosing to sort elements by name (default),      modification time, or size; both ascending (default),      or descending. "
+This is possible because the module allows a certain degree  of customization of the generated content:    * Custom headers, either local or stored remotely.   * Custom footers, either local or stored remotely.   * Add your own CSS style rules.   * Allow choosing to sort elements by name (default),      modification time, or size; both ascending (default),      or descending."

 ---